apalache-mc/apalache/docs/adr/adr1-types.md

 actually have three issues, not one (I initially have put emphasis only on the third issue):

-1. How to encode types in TLA+.
+1. How to write types in TLA+.
-1. How to encode type annotations.
+1. How to write type annotations (as a user).
-1. How to display inferred types.
+1. How to display and use inferred types.

-## 1. How to encode types in TLA+
+## 1. How to write types in TLA+

 Everybody has a different opinion here.
 I agree that it would be cool to use the native TLA+ constructs to express types.
 My initial approach, in which